 How to Make a Cheap Bottle of Red Wine Taste Expensive

 Now that you have your wine, the next thing to do to release its potential is to decant it several hours before you intend to serve it and then leave it in a room temperature location (ideally between 62°F to 65°F).
-If you’re worried about leaving it uncovered then by all means lay a piece of muslin or netting over the opening.
-This will still allow it to breath and to begin to release all of its wonderful flavours as it rests in it’s new glass home.
+If you’re worried about leaving it uncovered then, by all means, lay a piece of muslin or netting over the opening.
+This will still allow it to breathe and to begin to release all of its wonderful flavours as it rests in its new glass home.
 Choose a decanter that has a wide rim for extra impact and that ‘wow’ factor on the dining table or sideboard.

 Use large round goblet glasses with extra wide rims.
 These feel special and add even more to the psychological impact of the red wine to come.
 The wide rims also help to release even more of the aromas and flavours of the wine, allowing them to burst in your mouth as soon as they touch your lips.

 Warm the glasses slightly if they feel cold.
 As with your red wine, glasses should be room temperature or slightly above to fully accentuate the wine within them.

-Provide a side order of salty ham slivers, mature cheeses and crackers if you’re serving the red wine before a meal, or without food, to compliment the rich fruitiness of the grapes and to enhance any subtle notes within your chosen variety.
+Provide a side order of salty ham slivers, mature cheeses, and crackers if you’re serving the red wine before a meal, or without food, to compliment the rich fruitiness of the grapes and to enhance any subtle notes within your chosen variety.
 The above advice can make all the difference in fooling your guests taste buds into believing that your $6 bargain bottle is in fact a $100 gem of a vintage.